v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0301-Managing Updates for Windows 10.md

 1. Right-click **Start**, and then click **Windows PowerShell (Admin)**.

 2. In the command prompt, type **gpupdate /force**, and then press Enter.
+Wait for the update to complete.

 3. Switch to **Windows Settings**.